MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-enrichment.md

 ---
 title: "Enrichment of customer profiles in Dynamics 365 Customer Insights | Microsoft Docs"
-description: "Get insights from data on affinities for hundreds of brands and dozens of interest-categories in Dynamics 365 Customer Insights." ms.date: 03/19/2020 ms.reviewer: kishorem ms.service: dynamics-365-ai
+description: "Leverage proprietary data from the Microsoft Graph to enrich your customer data with brand and interest affinities in Dynamics 365 Customer Insights." ms.date: 03/19/2020 ms.reviewer: kishorem ms.service: dynamics-365-ai